Dallas Read | Strive for progress

 Now, let’s explore a different scenario to derive another reason to slice thinly and release now.

 Imagine we take the business pressure off for now and just replace it with day-to-day reality.
-You know the stuff: being interrupted to review a document, pinged to get your feedback on a new feature, pairing on some code, an idea sparks with a shiny new opportunity, or perhaps an emergency knocks on the door.
+You know the stuff: being interrupted to review a document, pinged to get your feedback on a new feature, going to a meeting, a shiny new opportunity arises, or perhaps an emergency knocks on the door.
 Or perhaps we’re talking about a side project that you only have the chance to work on once in a while?

 If you’ve laid out a massive master plan of new infrastructure flow charts and THEN get interrupted for a couple hours or even days… you’re toast.
-Your inertia is gone.
+Inertia is gone.
 100 — 0 in no time.

-If you’ve built in tiny slices with one tiny step in front of the other, all your options are remain open.
-If you need to switch your focus for any reason, the tiny slice is only a tiny ways from being released.
+But if you’ve built in tiny slices, with one tiny step in front of the other, all your options are remain open.
+If you need to switch your focus for any reason, the tiny slice is only a tiny ways from being completed!
 If it doesn’t get released, it isn’t a big deal because there hasn’t been such a massive sunk cost.
 What’s more — any of your team members can pick up the next tiny slice with minimal time to get “up to speed”.

 There’s a bit of an art to crafting what the next most important thin slice should be.
-I find “thinking from the business perspective” gives the best clarity because it takes things like scarcity and risk into the equation.
-This often comes in the form of “What is the next looming deadline?”
+“Thinking from the business perspective” gives the most clarity because it accounts for scarcity and risk into the equation.

-The final benefit of slicing thinly and release now is that you have time to collect feedback.
+The final benefit of slicing thinly and release now is having time to collect feedback.
 Opportunity for feedback is critical for any endeavour.

 What is the tiny thing that you can release today that makes the world a better place?
 It won’t be perfect, but consider your customers’ perspective.
 That tiny slice could be just the feature they need; compare to their current baseline, not the ideal!
 You can perfect it later.
 Compared to the baseline of what is already out there, what tiny thing can you improve today?